Kitware/SMTK/doc/userguide/attribute/concepts.rst

 Key Concepts
 ------------

-The attribute system is composed of C++ classes, also accessible in Python, whose instances perform the following functions:
+The attribute collection is composed of C++ classes, also accessible in Python, whose instances perform the following functions:

 :smtk:`Attribute`